extension-js/extension.js/create/README.md

 # create

-> The `create` part of `create-browser-extension`
+> The `create` part of `extension-create`

-This package stores all logic needed by `create-browser-extension` to create new projects.
+This package stores all logic needed by `extension-create` to create new projects.